Anti-Ageing Exercise For Your Lower Back – Good Nourishment Is The Key

 The Good News

 Traction exercise completed on a daily basis can halt and even reverse this process.
 The overall aim is to improve the fluid flow mechanism in the disc and ultimately increase disc height and health as it rehydrates.

 Any exercise to ‘traction’ or ‘decompress’ the lumbar spine can help.
-An example is shown below using a yoga block (approx. 7cm height), placed below the belt line
+Shown below is an example using a yoga block (approx. 7cm height), placed below the beltline

 - Spend 1 minute relaxing in this position

 - Remove the block and rest for 30 seconds